Thinkright20/IP-Finder/README.md

 # 🔨 Build An IP Finder
-This Github respository holds code that when entered in a project and runned, will create a detailed and nicely styled IP Grabber.
+This Github respository has code that when entered in a project and runned, will create a detailed and nicely styled IP Grabber.
 Read through this guide to fully understand how to use it.
 Also, if you are here from YouTube, please consider subscribing & liking!

 # 📑 Required Things: